marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/named-address-spaces.rst

-On the M32C target, with the R8C and M16C CPU variants, variables qualified with ``__far`` are accessed using 32-bit addresses in order to access memory beyond the first 64 Ki bytes.
+On the M32C target, with the R8C and M16C CPU variants, variables qualified with ``__far`` are accessed using 32-bit addresses in order to access memory beyond the first 64 |nbsp| Ki bytes.
 If ``__far`` is used with the M32CM or M32C CPU variants, it has no effect.